Checkmarx/JS-SCP/src/general-coding-practices/concurrency.md

 ===========

 Shared resources bring concurrency problems such as [deadlocks][1] and [resources starvation][2].
-Techniques to solve these problems are already well- known and documented: [semaphores][3] and [mutexes][4] are two of them.
+Techniques for solving these problems are already well-known and documented - [semaphores][3] and [mutexes][4] are two of them.

-This is an important topic which deserves to be covered here, because JavaScript is known to be single threaded which takes advantage of its `Event Loop` for performance.
-The point is that JavaScript concurrency model is exactly based on its `Event Loop`.
+This is an important topic which deserves to be covered here, because JavaScript is known to be single threaded and takes advantage of its `Event Loop` for performance.
+The point is that JavaScript concurrency model is precisely based on its `Event Loop`.

 You can read about JavaScript concurrency model in detail on [Mozilla Developer NetworK "Concurrency model and Event Loop"][5].

-The following few lines are meant just to remember you that your database is a shared resource subject of concurrent connections and operations.
-Thankfully you don't have to handle database concurrency, nevertheless when your application performs read/write operations on the file system or even a single file you may be subject of concurrency problems.
+The following few lines are meant just to remind you that your database is a shared resource subject of concurrent connections and operations.
+Thankfully, you don't have to handle database concurrency.
+Nevertheless, when your application performs read/write operations on the file system or even a single file, you may be subject to concurrency problems.

 Let's walk through a common and simple example.
 You have written a _middleware_ for [Express Node.js web application